likecoin/likecoin-chain-tx-indexer/README.md

     --lcd-endpoint "http://localhost:1317"
 ```

-Start poller, whihc will poll and index new transactions from the lite client into Postgres database.
+Start poller, which will poll and index new transactions from the lite client into Postgres database.

 ### HTTP server